The Real Cost of Fragmented Technology in Wine and Hospitality

 “It Works” Is the Most Expensive Sentence in the Room

-In conversations with winery owners, estate managers, and tourism operators, one phrase appears again and again: “Our tools aren’t perfect, but they work.”
 At first glance, this sounds pragmatic.
 Wine is made in vineyards, not software.
 Hospitality is human, not digital.
 Tourism is experiential, not transactional.
 But there is an uncomfortable truth behind that sentence.
 “It works” often means “we have normalized inefficiency.”

 In capital-intensive, margin-sensitive industries like wine and tourism, normalization is dangerous.
 It hides structural drag behind daily busyness.
 Nothing breaks.
 Nothing explodes.
 But nothing scales properly either.